Thank you for your interest. The Paycheck Protection Program has been fully exhausted and the program has ended.

-Payroll costs exclude:
+Payroll costs such as:

-The Paycheck Protection Program, which lasts through June 30, 2020, is meant to incentivize business owners to keep employees on the payroll at the same or a comparable salary.
-As a result, the features and factors that go into calculating your COVID–19 relief loan — from the amount you can borrow to the amount eligible for forgiveness — is derived based on your monthly payroll expenses for the time period between February 15, 2019 and June 30, 2019.
+But what’s the size of your loan?
+That’s where the PPP Loan Calculator comes into play.The Paycheck Protection Program, which lasts through May 31, 2021 or until funds have been exhausted (whichever comes first), is meant to incentivize business owners to keep employees on the payroll at the same or a comparable salary.
+As a result, the features and factors that go into calculating your COVID–19 relief loan — from the amount you can borrow to the amount eligible for forgiveness — is derived based on your monthly payroll expenses for the time period between 8 and 24 weeks after origination.

 Payroll is such a broad term.
 There’s little doubt that you are wondering just like many other business owners like you what this encompasses.
 Payroll costs include:

 The Funding Circle CARES Act SBA Loan Calculator will help you determine the amount you can likely borrow, based on a set of relevant criteria.
-Below, use the calculator to enter your business information and determine the size of the COVID–19 relief loan you may qualify for:
+Below, use the calculator to enter your business information and determine the size of the COVID–19 relief loan you may qualify for.

 The Funding Circle CARES Act SBA Loan calculator will walk you through a series of questions, beginning with whether you were in business on Feb.
 15, 2020.
 You will also need to know what your total payroll costs were in the last 12 months.